Laser Therapy Recovery Times

 Our goal is always to help patients find the ideal routes to recovery.
 Sometimes these involve speed, but they will always involve safety and the avoidance of unnecessary risks.
 That’s non-negotiable!

 And during times when we must consider additional factors, such as the COVID-19 pandemic, you can rest assured that our commitment against exposing you to unnecessary risk applies to everything we are doing.
-You can learn more about the approach we are taking to bringing patients into our office by reading our message here.

 You can always reach out to us to schedule an appointment, or to ask any questions you may have.
 Call us at: